-I am an Associate Professor in the Geography Department (College of Arts and Sciences) and the Division of Epidemiology (College of Public Health) at The Ohio State University in Columbus, OH.
-I also have affiliations with the Translational Data Analytics Program and the Institute for Population Research.
+I am a Professor with a joint appointment in the Geography Department (College of Arts and Sciences) and the Division of Epidemiology (College of Public Health) at The Ohio State University in Columbus, OH.
+I am also core faculty in the Translational Data Analytics Institute and the Institute for Population Research.

-My current research focuses on two broad topics: the socio-environmental drivers of communicable diseases (e.g., pneumonia and cholera) and evaluating health programs and interventions in the U.S. and in developing countries using spatial methodologies.
+My current research focuses on two broad topics: the socio-environmental drivers of communicable diseases (e.g., pneumonia and cholera) and evaluating health programs and interventions in the U.S. and in developing countries.
 I have several major international health projects (Bangladesh, Honduras, Philippines, Indonesia) as well as two research initiatives in the United States.

 I teach courses in health geography, population geography, disease ecology and spatial statistics (quantitative geographic methods).
 Many of my courses used a problem based learning (PBL) approach.
 PBL allows for student collaboration in an active learning environment.
 Classes often begin with the introduction of a problem based on complex real-world situations and students work in groups to identify, find and use appropriate resources to “solve” the problem.